Emendoza2020/boliviasalud/wp-content/plugins/pie-register/readme.txt

 Pie Registration forms are 100% responsive, meaning they work on mobile, tablets & desktop.

 *   **Advanced Fields**
 Advanced fields section provides fields you can use to create complex and detailed registration forms.
+Like:
+Address field allows the user to enter address details like street, city, state/province, zip code and Country.
+Profile picture field allows the user to upload a profile picture.
+Upload file field to allow users to upload files directly through a registration form.
+Time and Date Picker Field for allowing time and date selection on your registration form.
+Math Captcha field to avoid spam registrations.

 *   **[Verify & Moderate Registrations](https://pieregister.com/features/verify-moderate-registrations/)**
 Have the WordPress Administrator approve and moderate user registration requests before users log in.
+Set Grace Period – this is the amount of time within which the users must be verified by the admin and/or email address verification.
+User Ids that are not verified within the grace period are deleted automatically.
+Setup Email Address Change Verification.
+Authenticate request by sending an email to old address + verify new address.

 *   **[Invitation only Registration](https://pieregister.com/features/invitation-based-registrations/)**
 Have an exclusive site?
 Let users register only when you send them an invitation code.
+Protect your site's privacy and prevent unwanted registrations by easily set multiple codes and invite codes and limit usage.

 *   **[Membership Fees](https://pieregister.com/features/membership-fees/)**
 Charge one-time membership fees to your site or blog using the integrated payment gateway.